 You can revoke, or cancel, your EPA at any time, so long as you have the decision-making capacity to do so.

-For more information, go to and download a copy of Your Voice – Trust your choice.
+The Office of the Public Advocate has more information and download the booklet, Your Voice – Trust your choice.